dotnet/iot/README.md

 **NOTE**: This repository is still in experimental stage and all APIs are subject to changes.

+## Hardware requirements
+While most of the bindings and examples in this project require and are designed to support specific hardware (such as [LCD displays](src/devices/CharacterLcd), [temperature sensors](src/devices/Dhtxx), [single-board computers](src/devices/Board/RaspberryPiBoard.cs), [microcontrollers](src/devices/Arduino), etc.), the library itself tries to be as hardware-independent as possible.
+Some bindings are even written to showcase the use of IOT interfaces with hardware that is already present in normal desktop computers (such as [keyboards](src/devices/Board/KeyboardGpioDriver.cs) or [CPU temperature sensors](src/devices/HardwareMonitor)).
+So to get started, you do not need expensive hardware.
+Or you can start out with cheap stuff, such as an Arduino Uno.

 ## .NET Core Versions

+Both libraries in this repository are cross-targetting .NET Standard 2.0, .NET Core 2.1 and .NET 5.0.
+They can be used from any project targeting .NET Core 2.1 or higher, and also from .NET Framework or Mono.

-Whilst most of the device binding projects target .NET Core 2.1 for backward compatibility, the sample projects target the latest stable .NET Core.
+The sample projects target the latest stable .NET Version.
 This applies to the sample projects with each device as well as the example projects on the `/samples` directory.

 ## How to Install